 For patients with a symptomatic degenerative disc, the disc space is the source of the pain.
 This is known as axial pain.
 Either of the two conditions mentioned above can develop in the neck, upper back, or lower back.
 They are most common in the lower back since the lower back bears the most torque and strain daily.

 All of the terminology – herniated disc, pinched nerve, bulging disc, slipping disc, ruptured disc, and so on – refer to radiographic findings detected on a CT or MRI scan.
-While these test findings are significant, they are not as valuable for pinpointing the source of pain as the patient’s specific symptoms and the doctor’s physical exam results at a pain clinic.
+While these test findings are significant, they are not as valuable for pinpointing the source of pain as the patient’s specific symptoms and the doctor’s physical exam results at a pain clinic in Chicago.